felipeserna/felipeserna/README.md

 ### Hi there 👋
-I'm Felipe Serna, a .NET Developer with experience in backend, frontend, SQL and NoSQL databases.
+I'm Felipe Serna, a Software Developer with experience in backend, frontend, SQL and NoSQL databases.

 [1]: https://www.linkedin.com/in/felipesernabarbosa/